macs3-project/MACS/README.md

 ## Install

 Please check the file 'INSTALL.md' in the distribution.
+In general, we can install through PyPI as `pip install macs2` in or not in your virtual environment, or we can install after unzipping the released package downloaded from Github, then use `pip install .` command.

 ## Usage